Reyaad Pieterse

 Reyaad Pieterse (born 17 February 1992) is a South African professional soccer player who plays as a goalkeeper for Premier Soccer League side Mamelodi Sundowns.
 He was capped seven times for the South Africa national soccer team.

 Club career

 Shamrock Rovers

 Reyaad played for Bidvest Wits in his native South Africa and was spotted by Shamrock Rovers while playing for the Nike Football Academy in Loughborough.
 He signed for Stephen Kenny at Rovers in April 2012 and made his senior debut for the Hoops against SD Galway in the League of Ireland Cup on 9 April.
 A week later he made his home debut at Tallaght Stadium against Derry City in the Setanta Sports Cup.
 However he was sent off in this semi final clash.

-Reyaad made his league debut for Shamrock at Sligo Rovers on 12 May, but that would be his only league appearance of the season as he was kept on the bench by Oscar Jansson.
+Reyaad made his league debut for Rovers at Sligo Rovers on 12 May, but that would be his only league appearance of the season as he was kept on the bench by Oscar Jansson.
 In September he won the Leinster Senior Cup.

 He left the Hoops at the end of the 2012 League of Ireland season.